Leg3ndary/APHS-bot/info/announcements.md

 On September 30th Abbey Park Students and Staff are encouraged to wear an orange shirt in honour of all of the Indigenous children who attended residential school and the families that continue to feel the effects of this terrible time in Canadian  history.

 ## TUESDAY SEPTEMBER 29, 2020
-**Environmental Council - **Do you love the outdoors?
+**Environmental Council**Do you love the outdoors?
 Are you passionate about the environment?
 Then join The Environmental Council.
 We are running virtually this year!
 Join our first Google Meet this Thursday October 1 at 3pm.
 Join the Google Classroom using the code: 37w72yb.
 That's the Environmental Council Classroom code: 37w72yb

 **MedLife** - This is a reminder for all students interested in joining MEDLIFE for the 2020-2021  school year.
 All forms and fees and due tonight by 11:59PM.
 Make sure to get them all in!
 We'll see you next Tuesday for our general body meeting.